 Here’s another, straight from the cam, photo of my wife.
 She’s obviously my favorite subject 😀

 The sun was directly behind her.
-Try taking this in AUTO mode.
-My wife would surely be just a silhouette.
-And you will surely hear comments like “I can’t take from this side – It’s against the light!”.
+Try taking this in AUTO mode and my wife would surely be just a silhouette.
+Then you will surely hear comments like “I can’t take from this side – It’s against the light!”.

 Shot with Fujifilm x100s